nolantait/static-starter/README.md

 ## Building

-When your site it built with `bin/rake assets:precompile` it will output everything defined in your `config/routes` as well as anything in `public/`.
+When your site it built with `bin/rake site:build` it will output everything defined in your `config/routes` as well as anything in `public/` into `build/`.
 You can then serve these using something like nginx.

-You can deploy this as-is to an instance of `dokku` which will build the site and serve it according to the `app-nginx.conf.sigil`

 ## Views